Monmaster.gouv.fr

-trouvermonmaster.gouv.fr is a Web portal that lists all national master's degrees in France, as well as the procedures for applying for them, the number of places available, the selection criteria and the timetable.
-The site is not designed to collect applications, which are sent directly to the institutions.
+monmaster.gouv.fr (formerly trouvermonmaster.gouv.fr) is a Web portal that lists all national master's degrees in France, as well as the procedures for applying for them, the number of places available, the selection criteria and the timetable.

+Launched in 2017, the site only provided a list of all master's degrees, and students had to send their applications to the relevant institutions.
+Since 2023, the site directly collects applications, in a national annual procedure which takes place between March and September.

 The search for a Master's degree is carried out using several criteria: by discipline ("mention"), by sub-discipline ("parcours"), keyword, name of the institution, its location.
 The results include the number of places available as well as a direct weblink to the institutions and the full description of the courses.
 The results can be sorted and saved using bookmarks ("favoris").

 Not all graduate programmes are listed, only those accredited by the French Ministry of Higher Education and Research.

 Facts

 Launched on 1 February 2017, the portal lists 4,883 Masters degrees in its first year, 4,826 in 2018, 3,571 in 2020, 3,735 in 2020.

 From the outset, the possibility of transforming the trouvermonmaster.gouv.fr website into a registration website, like Parcoursup for undergraduate programmes, was raised.
 In 2022, the launch of the new site was cancelled at the last minute due to opposition from both academics and student associations.